sousaju/CROP/README.md

 * __`rtunit`__

-            units of retention time you ar using in your data ("min" or "s")
+            units of retention time you are using in your data ("min" or "s")
             default: rtunit = "min"

 * __`rtw`__